Brooklyn–Manhattan Transit Corporation: Company years

-The Brooklyn–Manhattan Transit Corporation took over the assets of the Brooklyn Rapid Transit Company in 1923 following the previous company's bankruptcy.
-Like its predecessor it controlled subsidiaries which operated the great majority of the rapid transit and streetcar lines in Brooklyn with extensions into Queens and Manhattan.
+The Brooklyn–Manhattan Transit Corporation took over the assets of the Brooklyn Rapid Transit Company on June 15, 1923, following the previous company's bankruptcy.
+Like its predecessor, it controlled subsidiaries which operated the great majority of the rapid transit and streetcar lines in Brooklyn with extensions into Queens and Manhattan.
 One of these, New York Rapid Transit Corporation operated the elevated and subway lines.

 In 1923, their president, Gerhard Melvin Dahl, published a document called "Transit Truths" to explain the issues the company faced.
-In it he complained that the company had "met with the bitter, personal and unfair opposition of Mayor Hylan."
+In it, he complained that the company had "met with the bitter, personal and unfair opposition of Mayor Hylan."
 In a separate letter to Hylan he said: "For seven years, you have been misleading and fooling the people in this community… For seven years, you have blocked every effort at transit relief.
 You, and only you, are to blame for the present…deplorable condition of the whole transit situation.
 You have used the transit situation as a political escalator".

 In the late 1930s, the BMT was pressed by the City administration of Mayor Fiorello H. La Guardia to sell its operations to the City, which wanted to have all subway and elevated lines municipally owned and operated.
 The City had two powerful incentives to coerce the sale: